EddieWongED/Smoothie-Discord-Music-Bot/README.md

+# :warning: This repository is no longer maintained.
+The rewritten version of this bot is [here](https://github.com/EddieWongED/Smoothie) :warning:
 # Smoothie - a discord music bot :musical_note:

 A discord music bot that uses discord.js v13 to program.
 Support both Spotify and Youtube.
 Only suitable for a guild with a small group of friends.